List of entire families killed in the Gaza war: In Gaza

 As of March 2025, some 2,200 families were wiped from the Gaza Civil Registry, according to the government media office.

-Abu Qouta family (Rafah, 7 October 2023)

-On 7 October 2023, an Israeli airstrike destroyed the home of the Abu Qouta family in Rafah, killing up to 27 civilians, including 19 members of the family.
-The Associated Press reported that 19 relatives from the family were killed, spanning multiple generations.

 Al-Mughari family (Bureij, 17 October 2023)

 On 17 October 2023, an Israeli airstrike on the Bureij refugee camp killed at least 92 civilians, including dozens of members of the Al-Mughari family.
 Among the victims were 87-year-old Ramadan al-Mughari, his sons Nayef, Dr. Ahmed, and Nafez, and several grandchildren.
 The Israeli military stated that the strike targeted Hamas commander Ayman Nofal, who was killed in the same incident.

-Al Zaneen family (Izbet Beit Hanoun, 8 October 2023)

-On 8 October 2023, an Israeli airstrike struck the house of the Al Zaneen family in Beit Hanoun, killing at least 21 members of the family across three generations.
-Victims included Jamil Hassan Muhammad Al Zaneen and his wife Salma, their son Dr. Mohammed Jameel Al Zaneen, Hussam Jameel Al Zaneen, Hamza Jameel Al Zaneen, and several children.

-Al-Qatnani family (Beit Lahia, 9 October 2023)

-On 9 October 2023, an Israeli airstrike struck the al-Qatnani family home in Beit Lahia, killing between 13 and 15 relatives, including women and children.
-Child rights monitors documented al-Qatnani children among those killed, and human rights groups reported multiple incidents in which entire families were killed in their homes.
+Al-Hassayna and Abu Shari'a family (Sabra, November 2023)

+On 22 November 2023, around 308 members of the Al-Hassayna family, also known as the Abu Shari'a family, were killed by Israel after Israeli airstrikes targeted apartment buildings in Sabra, Gaza City.
+Among the victims, 44 of them were children, 37 were women and more than 10 members suffered from disabilities.
+On 4 August 2026, after identifying the last 112 remaining members of the family, they were buried and laid to rest in Gaza City.